martinschaible/smartermail-installation-almalinux/README.md

-# smartermail-installation-almalinux
+## Smartermail Installation for AlmaLinux

-This is an alternative installation guide for SmarterMail on Linux, specifically AlmaLinux.
-Migration from Windows to Linux is also described..
+:Fire: This is an alternative installation guide for SmarterMail on Linux, specifically **AlmaLinux 10.x**.

+In the wiki I show the installation, the provision of the proxy with **nginx** and the migration of the data from the Windows Server.

+* I hope you might be able to use some of the ideas or approaches.
+* This documentation supplements the SmarterTools manual and does not replace it.

+:arrow_right: :arrow_right: [Click here to go to the Wiki](../../wiki)

+### Links: